 BizzInn is a business incubator run by the University of Birmingham’s Enterprise Acceleration Team.
 It provides an integrated network of business support for entrepreneurs, start-ups and academics, and helps transform innovation to enterprise.

-The next seminar at the BizzInn is on Wednesday 25 January from midday to 14:00.
+The next seminar at the BizzInn is on Wednesday 25 January from midday to 2pm.
 Dr George Rice from the University of Nottingham will speak on Building the right prototype at the right time.
-Register for this seminar.
+Register for the seminar

 The programme for 2017 PitchFest West Midlands will be launched shortly.
 Interested companies should contact Andrew Cruxton on A.Cruxton@bham.ac.uk.